cchandurkar/cchandurkar/README.md

 ### Hi there 👋

-I'm Chaitanya Chandurkar, a full-stack engineer who loves working in the diverse tech stack ranging from small utility apps in NodeJs to writing scalable data aggregation pipelines in Apache Spark and Scala.
+I'm Chaitanya Chandurkar, a full-stack engineer who loves working in the diverse tech stack ranging from building small utility apps in NodeJs/Angular/Electron to writing scalable data aggregation pipelines in Apache Spark and Scala.
+I love writing code to build something productive, beautiful and efficient.

 Programming languages that I work most with 😄 :<br />
-Scala > NodeJs / JavaScript / TypeScript > Python > Java
+Scala > NodeJs / JavaScript / TypeScript > Python > Java > PHP

 ### Things I work on 🔭
 - Database design and advanced SQL queries (postgres > other SQL databases > elasticsearch > MongoDB).